Chip Wilson

 Dennis J. "Chip" Wilson (born April 25, 1955) is an American-Canadian businessman, investor, and philanthropist who has founded several retail apparel companies, most notably the yoga-inspired athletic apparel company Lululemon Athletica.
-As of March 2025, Forbes estimates his net worth to be $6.3 billion USD.
+As of March 2025, Forbes estimates his net worth to be $5.7 billion USD.

 Wilson is widely regarded as the progenitor and a pioneering figure of the athleisure phenomenon, which has permeated mainstream North American society since its emergence in 2014.

-Early life
+Early life and education

 Dennis J. "Chip" Wilson was born on April 25, 1955 in Los Angeles, California.
 He grew up in an athletic environment along with his two siblings, his Canadian father Dennis Wilson being an ice hockey and football player, and his American mother Ruth Noel being a gymnast.
 His parents met while they were attending Brigham Young University, as his father played football there.
 After his father stopped playing football, his parents did not earn much from their athletic endeavours.
-His father worked for UPS, while his stay-at-home mother did sewing, exposing Wilson to a wide variety of fabrics.
+His father worked for UPS, while his stay-at-home mother sewed, exposing Wilson to a wide variety of fabrics.
 When Wilson was five, the family moved to his father's hometown of Calgary, Alberta, where Wilson got involved in competitive swimming.
 When Wilson was twelve, his parents filed for divorce with both of them remarrying afterwards.

 Wilson moved to Edmonton to attend the University of Alberta and play football there.
-However he postponed his education to move to Fairbanks, Alaska and work for the oil industry, before returning to Calgary and graduating with a bachelor's degree in economics from the University of Calgary in 1980.
+However he postponed his education to move to Fairbanks, Alaska, and work for the oil industry, before returning to Calgary and graduating with a bachelor's degree in economics from the University of Calgary in 1980.